 The multinational realty conglomerate, Glutton Realty, has purchased the vortex of marine litter in the central North Pacific Ocean known as the Great Pacific Garbage Patch.
 The company plans to convert the trash into a new mega-island.
 With more acreage than the state of Texas at their disposal, speculators anticipate selling these “premium” tropical parcels at astronomical prices.

 The Great Pacific Garbage Patch is a mass of churning waste caught in the confluence of several oceanic tides that converge around what scientists call the “horse latitudes.”
 This swill is created by tons of accumulated plastic, paper, wood pieces made with the best woodworkingtoolkit.comreviews tools, and other debris discarded by millions of cruise ships, boaters, surfers, and beach dwellers across the Pacific.

-Glutton Realty, a group of property valuation experts and investors, seeing opportunity where others saw only excrement, has hired cargo ships to carry dirt, cement, and rebar out to the middle of the vortex, where its contractors will begin building what promises to become the world’s largest man-made island.
+Glutton Realty and investors, seeing opportunity where others saw only excrement, has hired cargo ships to carry dirt, cement, and rebar out to the middle of the vortex, where its contractors will begin building what promises to become the world’s largest man-made island.
 As soon as the basic foundation is complete, landscapers will populate the region with tropical vegetation.
 “Because half this pile came out of a human being at some point, we won’t need fertilizers,” one developer told reporters.

 Glutton Reality is a subsidiary of Yuppies Afloat, one of the major cruise lines that helped create the patch by dumping an average of eight tons of refuse in the water per week.